rd235/vde_dnsutils/README.md

 #### 2C. run fqdndhcp (in a VDE namespace)

-Start a VDE namespace (as described above in hashdns section 2C.
+Start a VDE namespace (as described above in hashdns section 2C).
 ```
 $ ip link set vde0 up
 $ fqdndhcp -v -i vde0 -r 2620:0:ccc::2
 ```
-As above, -r  option specifies which DNS will be used by fqdndhcp.
+-r specifies which DNS will be used by fqdndhcp.
 If the option is missing, fqdndhcp uses the name server defined in /etc/resolv.conf which could not be reachable from the virtual network.

 #### 3A. test fqdndhcp (running the client on a real host)

-Let us consider the scenario of a host (maybe a tiny device/sensor/actuator of the Internet of Things) that need to auto-configure its address. (stateless auto-configuration is for clients, IoT devices must be servers thus must be provided with well known names and addresses,
+Let us consider the scenario of a host (maybe a tiny device/sensor/actuator of the Internet of Things) that need to auto-configure its address.
+Stateless auto-configuration is for clients, IoT devices must be servers thus must be provided with well known, globally visible and accessible names and addresses.

-In order to use fqdndhcp, a dhcpv6 dhcp client must be configured to send the Fully Qualified Domain Name of the host on its queries.
+In order to use fqdndhcp, a dhcpv6 client must be configured to send the Fully Qualified Domain Name of the host on its queries.

 In this example isc-dhclient will be used.